*The dates given are those on which a Standing Order on the subject is first recorded. Most of the Orders have been amended subsequently.

-(b) Judges summoned by writ and the officers and attendants of this House;
+(b) Judges summoned by writ and the officers and attendants of this House; and

 (c) such Peeresses and members of the Diplomatic Corps as are in possession of an invitation issued by the Lord Great Chamberlain.

-(4) The approaches to the House shall be kept clear from all unauthorised persons, and the Lord Great Chamberlain shall be desired to take care to see this Order duly observed.[Arrangements when Her Majesty is present.
-22 December 1720]
+(4) The approaches to the House shall be kept clear from all unauthorised persons, and the Lord Great Chamberlain shall be desired to take care to see this Standing Order duly observed.

-2. No Lord under the age of one and twenty years shall be permitted to sit in the House.[Lords not to sit in Parliament before twenty-one.
-22 May 1685]
+No Lord under the age of one and twenty years shall be permitted to sit in the House.

-3. Peers summoned by writ by virtue of their descent, being of the age of one and twenty years, may sit in the House without any introduction, and no such Peers shall be introduced by any herald or with any ceremony.[Peers by descent not to be introduced.
-27 July 1663]
+Peers summoned by writ by virtue of their descent, being of the age of one and twenty years, may sit in the House without any introduction, and no such peers shall be introduced by any herald or with any ceremony.

-4. No Peer shall pay any fee to any herald upon his first coming or introduction into the House.[No fee to be paid on introduction.
-27 July 1663]
+No peer shall pay any fee to any herald upon their first coming or introduction into the House.

-5. If there be any difference in the form or style of the writs from the ancient, it is to be examined how it came to pass.[Difference in form or style of writs.
-27 March 1621]
+If there be any difference in the form or style of the writs from the ancient, it is to be examined how it came to pass.

-6. Bishops to whom a writ of summons has been issued are not Peers but are Lords of Parliament, and shall be introduced on first receiving a writ and also on translation to another See.[Bishops Lords of Parliament to be introduced.
-27 March 1621]
+Bishops to whom a writ of summons has been issued are not peers but are Lords of Parliament, and shall be introduced on first receiving a writ and also on translation to another See.

-When any Lord who has a higher title or dignity than that by which he sits in Parliament shall be named in any record of the proceedings of the House, or of any Committee thereof, the said higher title alone shall be used, but when such a Lord takes the Oath of Allegiance the title or dignity by which he sits in Parliament shall be added in brackets after such higher title or dignity.[Lords' higher titles to be used.
-1 June 1954]
+When any Lord who has a higher title or dignity than that by which they sit in Parliament shall be named in any record of the proceedings of the House, or of any committee thereof, the said higher title alone shall be used, but when such a Lord takes the oath of allegiance the title or dignity by which they sit in Parliament shall be added in brackets after such higher title or dignity.

-8. Every Peer, upon new creation, shall have place according to his degree and the date of his Letters Patent, and every Peer shall hold his place according to his ancienty in his degree, unless it be in case of such persons as are particularly mentioned in any Act of Parliament.[Precedency.
-10 April 1628]
+Every peer, upon new creation, shall have place according to their degree and the date of their Letters Patent, and every peer shall hold their place according to their ancienty in their degree, unless it be in case of such persons as are particularly mentioned in any Act of Parliament.

 (2) The excepted hereditary peers shall consist of the following categories: